xpportal/Micro-Plugin-Publisher/api/README.md

 - The setup script assumes you have the necessary permissions to create resources and deploy workers in your Cloudflare account.
 - The script does not provide options for cleaning up resources if the setup fails midway.
 - Existing resources with the same names may be overwritten without warning.
+- Caching is set to a fixed duration (1 hour).
+Adjust the `max-age` value in the code if you need different caching behavior.

 ## Contributing